 The text below also shows how to find the Summer Triangle and short stories from Greek Mythology!
 There’s a printable version of the text if you want to take it with you outdoors.
 Have fun with the stars this summer and don’t forget your torch!

 This text below is available in a pdf format so you can print and take it with you!
-Download it here.

-First, the Summer Triangle
+First, The Summer Triangle

 Start with the Summer Triangle – the three brightest stars in the summer sky in the Nothern Hemisphere.
 The easiest one to spot is Vega the brightest of all, just above your head.
 Next, Deneb is above Vega, to the east.
 Completing the triangle is Altair lower than the other two at the bottom of the triangle.